|

 Develop and practice an evacuation plan in case of an emergency.

-Fires don't allow much time to react, so prevention and preparedness are critical.
+Fires don't allow much time to react, so prevention and preparedness

 Talk to all family members and friends about safety issues and concerns.